ranijames/Data_analysis/README.md

   Scripts generates symlinks for files from a list of diretcories, for given list of file name extensions.

   12. `fastq_mover.py`
-  Scriot moves the fastq files from source to desination based on conditions.
+  Script moves the fastq files from source to desination based on conditions.
 Additionally, the script makes destination directory based on the given list of sample_ids.
 The sample_id's are extarcted from the list of fastq file names.
 The input is path to fastq files and path where you need to generate the desination directories and finally move the `fastq` files

+  13. `evidence_generator.py`

+  The script generates a merged file based on the same columns from two different GENCODE files.
+Besides that, it the script creates a column which is comma seperated list of evidences collected for each value in the row based on the secound file.